Alternative Christmas Fair Charities

 Centre Helps navigates the local safety net for those in need, whether in crisis or struggling to make ends meet, through their 24/7 hotline, text, chat, and community collaboration.
 Everyone knows people who are suffering in silence.
 The well-trained, compassionate team at Centre Helps transitions those friends and neighbors from crisis to viability.

 CentrePeace was established in 1994 to provide a wholesome working environment for Centre County inmates.
-They operate the largest used furniture recycling project in the county, keeping tons of stuff out of landfills.
-Inmates repair and restore electronics and furniture, participate in classes to improve their life skills, and learn to handle conflict.
+CentrePeace teaches inmates how to repair and restore electronics and furniture, they participate in classes to improve their life skills, and learn to handle conflict.
+CentrePeace operates the largest used furniture recycling project in the county.
+In 2022 they kept over 138 tons of usable furniture and household items out of the landfill.
+Sales from the store fund eight programs for returning citizens.

 Centre Safe's mission is to empower survivors of sexual violence, dating and domestic violence, and stalking, and to work toward the elimination of such violence.
 Their services include a 24-hour hotline, a sexual assault emergency response team, an emergency shelter, counseling and advocacy, support groups, and transitional housing.